senna1128/senna1128.github.io/content/authors/yuchen-fang/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Yuchen Fang is a master student in the Computational and Applied Math program at UChicago, working with Mladen Kolar and Sen Na on stochastic nonlinear optimization.
-He is also interested in numerical linear algebra, high-dimensional statistics, statistical learning, as well as mathematical finance.
+bio: Yuchen Fang is a PhD student in the mathematics department at UC Berkeley.
+He was a master student in the Computational and Applied Math program at UChicago, where he worked with Mladen Kolar and Sen Na on stochastic nonlinear optimization.
+His research interests include numerical linear algebra, high-dimensional statistics, statistical learning, and mathematical finance.

 # List each interest with a dash